Maryam Henein

-Maryam Henein is a Canadian-born investigative journalist, activist, alternative medicine practitioner, filmmaker, and entrepreneur.
+Maryam Henein is a Canadian-born activist, alternative medicine practitioner, filmmaker, and entrepreneur.
 She directed the documentary Vanishing of the Bees narrated by Elliot Page.

-Henein has been accused of spreading misinformation about COVID-19.

 Early life and education

 Henein is a native of Montreal, Quebec, Canada.
-She interviewed documentarian Morgan Spurlock for Penthouse, and also produced documentaries for the UK’s September Films on subjects that include pimps, drug dealers and porn stars in the Los Angeles area.
+She interviewed documentarian Morgan Spurlock for Penthouse, and also produced documentaries for the UK's September Films on subjects that include pimps, drug dealers and porn stars in the Los Angeles area.
 She was also part of First Apartment, a reality show webcast in the late 1990s and early 2000s on the now-defunct website crushedplanet.com, produced by Joe and Harry Gantz of Taxicab Confessions.

 Career

 Vanishing of the Bees

 With George Langworthy, Henein directed the 2010 documentary (which took five years to produce), Vanishing of the Bees with Elliot Page narrating the film.

 HoneyColony

 Henein is the founder of HoneyColony Inc., a member-supported online magazine that hosts a number of optimized-health and investigative writers called "Hive Advisers".